OISTE/repository/tmp/testcp.md

 ### Certificate operational periods and key pair usage periods

-For SSL Certificates, the Certificate operational period is equivalent to the key pair usage period and limited to 397 days.
+For TLS Certificates, the Certificate operational period is equivalent to the key pair usage period and limited to 397 days.

 ## Activation Data